omeka/omeka-s-enduser/docs/admin/assets.md

 # Assets

-Digital files added to Omeka S that are not media attached to items can be managed in the **Assets** tab of the administrative interface.
+Digital files added to Omeka S that are not media attached to items can be managed in the **Assets** section of the administrative interface.
 Examples of assets include site logos, images that are purely illustrations, and custom-made thumbnails.

-The Assets tab provides users with a browseable list of all of the assets for the entire installation, listed with a thumbnail, a title, icons to edit (pencil), delete (trash can) or view details (ellipsis), and the asset's owner.
+The Assets section provides users with a browseable list of all of the assets for the entire installation, listed with a thumbnail, a title, icons to edit (pencil), delete (trash can) or view details (ellipsis), and the asset's owner.
 There are no batch-editing options available for assets.

 ![Admin section of the Navigation menu showing Assets section](adminfiles/assets_menu.png)

 ## Add an asset

-To add a new asset to the installation, click the "Add new asset" button in the upper right hand corner of the screen.
+To add a new asset to the installation, click the "Add new asset" button in the upper right hand corner of the Assets screen.
 A drawer will open that allows the user to browse their computer for an asset file, and to create alternative text for that file (alt text will be available to screen-readers and whenever an image cannot load).
 Click the "Upload" button to complete the process.

 ![Asset browse list with Add a New Asset drawer open with an image selected for upload](adminfiles/assets_add.png)